 This is where 2 or more people form and run a business together.
 It is very similar to the Sole Trader set up in that the registration and running requirements are very simple.

 A significant factor is that each partner is subject to liabilities (jointly and severally liable) that are not limited.
 Your personal finances and assets could also be at risk through poor decisions made by your partner.
 It is important to set out a Partnership agreement to state what percentage of profit each partner receives.
 Then, as with a Sole Trader, each partner would be taxed at whatever is the highest tax rate applicable for them personally.
 The strength of a good Partnership relies on the partners continued relations and trust in each other's decisions and actions.

 Another form of Partnership is called a Limited Liability Partnership (LLP).
-Here the potential losses of the partners are limited to the assets of the business, more similar to a Limited Company.
+Here the potential losses of the partners are limited to the assets of the business, similar to a Limited Company.
 However, the Partners themselves are still taxed as if they are in a normal Partnership.

 This is a legal entity which is separate from its owners.
-This means it can trade / own assets (such as offices and equipment) and it can incur liabilities in its own right.
-Therefore if the Company has financial difficulties; the personal assets of the owners are not at risk.
+It can trade / own assets (such as offices and equipment) and it can incur liabilities in its own right.
+Therefore if the Company has financial difficulties, the personal assets of the owners are not at risk.
 Instead, the assets and investments and cash in the Company bank account are at risk.
 The forming, registration and running of a Limited Company are more demanding than setting up as a Sole Trader or in a Partnership.
 This is due to the requirement to comply with the rules set down by the Companies Act.

 Anyone gaining work through an agency must either be paid via the agency payroll or work through a Limited Company.
-The tax payable by a Freelancer is affected by the IR35 Rules and a Freelancer must decide whether their work is like that of an employee or a self employed person.
-For instance being instructed on what work to carry out and you are supervised in your work, this indicates fail IR35.
-If you are working more like a consultant and in business on their own behalf = pass IR35.
+The tax payable by a Freelancer with a Limited Company is affected by the IR35 Rules and a Freelancer must decide whether their work is like that of an employee or a self-employed person.
+For example, if you are given instructions on what work to carry out and you are supervised in your work, this indicates fail IR35.
+If you are working more like a consultant and in business on your own behalf this indicates pass IR35.
 There are many other rules to consider and there is a great deal of documentation available.
-If you would like to discuss IR35 and the rules of Freelance Contracting please call us on 01793 818400.
+For more information on IR35 and the rules of Freelance Contracting please call us on 01793 818400.